Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Related Work

-\textbf{Target Coin Prediction:} Xu et al. \cite{xu2019anatomy} firstly introduce this task and use a RF model to predict the target coin, treating P\&Ds as isolated, unrelated events and not solve the cold-start problem.
-Compared with them, our work takes more in-depth analysis and more advanced learning models, which significantly outperforms theirs\cite{xu2019anatomy}.
+\textbf{Target Coin Prediction:} Xu et al. ~\cite{xu2019anatomy} are the first to introduce this task and they use a RF model to predict the target coin while treating P\&D activities as isolated, unrelated events.
+Nghiem et al.~\cite{nghiem2021detecting} focus on modeling the time-series market movement of target coin by BiLSTM and CNN algorithms, which differs from our fundamental setting.